maestrosistema/DuckStation-Android-Shaders-Guide/README.md

 # DuckStation Android Post-Processing Shaders Guide

 This is a guide to get post-processing shaders working on the Android version of DuckStation.
 Stenzek ported this feature on the Android version, but didn't implemented it (yet) in the settings GUI for some reason.
-You can still enable them by adding some lines of text in per game settings .ini files.
+You can still enable them by adding some lines of text in per-game settings .ini files.

 # What you need?